 Copyright for computer software/system

-Copyright for computer software/system refer to the copyright subsisting in computer software/system.
-Including those which have been created, acquired or licensed for direct production of income or profit in the course of trade or business, excluding the copyright on computer software / system solely for end use.
+Copyright for computer software/system refer to the copyright subsisting in computer software/systems.
+This includes the copyright which has been created, acquired or licensed for direct production of income or profit in the course of trade or business, but excludes the copyright in computer software / systems solely for end use.

 A design means features of shape, configuration, pattern or ornament applied to an article by any industrial process, being features which in the finished article appeal to and are judged by the eye, but does not include: